microsoft/workshop-library/covid-paper-exploration-workshop/README.md

 ## Milestone 3: Creating and Using Text Analytics Endpoint

 At this point, you should have your Azure subscription ready.
-Start by logging into [Azure Portal](http://portal.azure.com/?WT.mc_id=academic-49822-dmitryso).
+Start by logging into the [Azure Portal](http://portal.azure.com/?WT.mc_id=academic-49822-dmitryso).

-Then, create [Azure Cognitive Service for Language](https://docs.microsoft.com/azure/cognitive-services/language-service/overview/?WT.mc_id=academic-49822-dmitryso) cloud resource.
+Then, create an [Azure Cognitive Service for Language](https://docs.microsoft.com/azure/cognitive-services/language-service/overview/?WT.mc_id=academic-49822-dmitryso) cloud resource.
 You can start creating the resource by clicking [**HERE**](https://ms.portal.azure.com/#create/Microsoft.CognitiveServicesTextAnalytics) - it will take you to the corresponding page on the Azure Portal.

 > Make sure to select **S - Standard** pricing tier, because Health Analytics is not available under the Free Tier.

-Once you have create the resource, you should go to the portal and copy **Endpoint URL** and **Access key** into the notebook:
+Once you have created the resource, you should go to the portal and copy **Endpoint URL** and **Access key** into the notebook:

 ```python
 endpoint = 'https://myservice.cognitiveservices.azure.com/'